kitab-project-org/glossary/glossary.md

 Short for "Optical Character Recognition", the process that converts an image of a text into **plain text** text that can be searched, selected, copied, etc.

-## OpenIslamicate Text Initiative: see OpenITI
+## Open Islamicate Text Initiative: see OpenITI

 ## OpenITI

-OpenIslamicate Text Initiative.
+Open Islamicate Text Initiative.
+A field-wide initiative to create infrastructure for digital analysis of Islamicate texts, including a large corpus of digital texts (bi-yearly releases: https://doi.org/10.5281/zenodo.3082463).

 ## OpenITI mARkdown